 The promotion of the Agriculture Industry through real world experience.

 Contact Person: Meghan Graham

 Contact Email: email@example.com

-To raise awareness about Celiac Disease in the community and campus and to offer support to those that have Celiac Disease
+To raise awareness about Celiac Disease and Gluten Allergies in the community, and to offer support to those that live gluten-free.

 Contact Person: Emma Shoaf